Home

 Via della Reginella

 In 1798 the French opened the gates of the Ghetto, but the return of the papal government after the Napoleonic era closed them again.
 This decision was criticized by many European governments and due to their pressure in 1823 Pope Leo XII added Via della Reginella, a street leading to Piazza delle Tartarughe to the area of the Ghetto.
-The street is therefore the only surviving part of the old quarter.
-Some relatively tall houses are a sign of the high density of population in the Ghetto (this also occurred in the Ghetto of Venice).
+The Costaguti closed the entrance to their palace from Via della Reginella and properties belonging to Christian brotherhoods were sold to Jewish institutions.
+The street is the only surviving part of the old quarter.
+Some relatively tall houses are an indication that the Ghetto was overcrowded (this also occurred in the Ghetto of Venice).

 Palazzo Cenci

 The name of the Cenci is associated with Beatrice Cenci, a young woman who instigated the murder of her father Francesco, a brute.
-Pope Clemens VIII Aldobrandini showed no mercy.
+Pope Clement VIII Aldobrandini showed no mercy.
 She was put to death in Piazza del Ponte on September 11, 1599.
-Piazza del Ponte is the little square in front of Ponte degli Angeli: a little chapel (now lost) was used for providing religious help to the condemned.
-Beatrice was killed with her stepmother and two brothers.
+Piazza del Ponte is the small square in front of Ponte S. Angelo: a little chapel (now lost) was used for providing religious help to the condemned.
+Beatrice was killed along with her stepmother and two brothers.
 Only the youngest brother was spared, but he had to attend the executions.
-A presumed portrait of Beatrice by Guido Reni in the Barberini gallery inspired many writers, including Stendhal.
+A presumed portrait of Beatrice by Guido Reni inspired many writers and poets, including Stendhal and Shelley (you may see it in an external link).

 The vast possessions of the Cenci were confiscated and fell into the hands of the Aldobrandini.
 Years later the last of the Cenci took legal action and in 1699, 100 years after the death of Beatrice, the Cenci regained a large part of their possessions.